• Ticket Fines and Penalties in Ohio

 The BMV closely monitors point totals:

-• Sending out warning letters to drivers with six or more points.
+• Sending out warning letters to drivers with 6 points or more within a period of 2 years.

-• Suspending Ohio driver licenses with 12 or more points within a two-year span.
+• Suspending Ohio driver licenses with 12 points or more within 2 years.

 OH Driver's License Suspension and Revocation

-Suspension and revocation are the two most common terms associated with loss of driving privileges.
+Suspension and revocation are the most common terms associated with loss of driving privileges.

 Suspended License―The temporary loss of your Ohio driver's license for a specified period of time.
 Driving privileges are returned once all reinstatement requirements are satisfied.